boyter/boyter.org/content/posts/cost-of-integer-cast-in-go.md

 Of course, belief and hope are not a plan.
 So I thought I would actually test it.

 > To save you scrolling down, the answer is for a integer to integer cast it's as close to "free" as any other CPU operation.
-Intger to float is about 3x slower, but again for most things you can consider it free.
+Integer to float is about 3x slower, but again for most things you can consider it free.

 I started by checking what the overhead of a bitwise & operation is.
 Since this is almost free from a CPU point of view, taking a single operation.